leonardiz/AtliQ-Mart-Promotional-Analysis-/README.md

 Despite only having one store in the top ten, the revenue generated by Mysuru stores during both campaigns suggests a significant contribution to overall performance.
 Bengaluru consistently had more top-performing stores than other cities in both campaigns.

-These findings indicate that the cities of Bengaluru and Chennai are critical for revenue generation, and that there may be common characteristics or strategies used by stores in these cities that contribute to their consistent high performance.
+These findings indicate that the cities of Bengaluru and Chennai are critical for revenue generation and that there may be common characteristics or strategies used by stores in these cities that contribute to their consistently high performance.
 Exploring and leveraging these commonalities may improve the performance of stores in other locations.

 PROMOTION TYPE ANALYSIS

 1. What are the top 2 promotion types that resulted in the highest incremental revenue?

-The promotion types that contributed the most to incremental revenue were Cashback, generating 122,643,000, and BOGOF, generating 69,316,990 in incremental revenue.
+The promotion types that contributed the most to incremental revenue were Cashback, generating ₹122,643,000, and BOGOF, generating ₹69,316,990 in incremental revenue.
 Cashback promotions significantly drove incremental revenue, suggesting that such promotions resonate well with customers and encourage higher spending.
 BOGOF promotions also played a crucial role in revenue generation, indicating the effectiveness of buy-one-get-one-free offers.

-2.What are the bottom 2 promotion type in terms of their impact on incremental sold unit (ISU).
+2. What are the bottom 2 promotion types in terms of their impact on incremental sold units (ISU)?

  Examining the impact on incremental sold units (ISU), the two promotion types with the least influence were:
  -25% OFF, showing a decrease of 5,717 units.
  -50% OFF, indicating a modest increase of 6,931 units.

-Promotions like 25% OFF had a negative impact on incremental sold units, possibly indicating a reduced interest or effectiveness in terms of driving sales, While 50% OFF promotions showed a modest increase in sold units, the impact was relatively lower compared to the top-performing promotion types.
+Promotions like 25% OFF hurt incremental sold units, possibly indicating a reduced interest or effectiveness in terms of driving sales, While 50% OFF promotions showed a modest increase in sold units, the impact was relatively lower compared to the top-performing promotion types.
 Consideration may be given to refining the strategy for this promotion type or exploring alternatives with higher impact.

-3. Is there a significanct difference in performance of discount-based promotions versus BOGOF (Buy One Get One Free) or cash-back promotions?
+3. Is there a significant difference in the performance of discount-based promotions versus BOGOF (Buy One Get One Free) or cash-back promotions?
 --The distribution of incremental revenue percentages associated with various promotion types is as follows:

 BOGOF: Achieved an impressive incremental revenue percentage of 267.35%.